Mario Artist: Paint Studio

-The Paint Studio package includes the Nintendo 64 mouse.
+The Paint Studio package includes the Nintendo 64 Mouse.

 Mario Artist: Paint Studio, (Note: Mario Artist: Paint Studio (マリオアーティスト ペイントスタジオ)) released on December 11, 1999, is a Mario-themed paint program.
 The user has a variety of brush sizes, textures, and stamps, with which to paint, draw, spray, sketch, and animate.
 The stock Nintendo-themed graphics include all 151 Red- and Blue-era Pokémon, Banjo-Kazooie, and Diddy Kong Racing characters.
 Previously titled Mario Paint 64 in development, Paint Studio has been described as the "direct follow-up" and "spiritual successor" to the SNES's Mario Paint, and as akin to an Adobe Photoshop for kids.

 On June 1, 1995, Nintendo of America commissioned the independent UK game studio Software Creations, soliciting a single design concept for "a sequel to Mario Paint in 3D for the N64".
 John Pickford initially pitched a 3D "living playground", where the user edits the attributes of premade models such as dinosaurs, playing with their sizes, behaviors, aggression, speed, and texture design.
 The project's working title was Creator, then Mario Paint 64, then Picture Maker as demonstrated at Nintendo's Space World 1997 trade show in November 1997, and then Mario Artist & Camera.
 Software Creations reflected on political infighting between Nintendo's two sites: "eventually the Japanese took control and rejected many of the ideas which had been accepted enthusiastically by the Americans, steering the project in a different direction after John left Software Creations to form Zed Two, and throwing away loads of work."

 The audio functionality was split out into Sound Studio, also known as Sound Maker at Nintendo Space World 1997, where it was mentioned but not shown.
 By 2000, development reportedly included music producer Tetsuya Komuro.
 It was canceled.

 Published as a bundle with the Nintendo 64 Mouse, it is one of the two 64DD launch games on December 11, 1999, along with Doshin the Giant.
 Using the Nintendo 64 Capture Cassette cartridge (released later in a bundle with Talent Studio), the user can import images and movies from any NTSC video source such as video tape or a video camera.
 The Japanese version of the Game Boy Camera can import grayscale photographs via the Transfer Pak.
 The studio features a unique four player drawing mode.
-Minigames include a fly swatting game reminiscent of that in Mario Paint, and a game reminiscent of Pokémon Snap where a player can also take photos and change creatures' textures.
+A minigame reminiscent of Pokémon Snap appears where a player can also take photos and change creatures' textures.